 Today, I’m absolutely delighted to have Laura Brandenburg on the line for an interview!
 She’s talking on the subject of Innovation and Learning: Leveraging the Real World in Training to Create Success.
 Laura, who is a Certified Business Analysis Professional™ (CBAP®), is an internationally recognized leader.
 She’s known for helping mid-career professionals start their business analysis careers.
 She’s the creator of Bridging the Gap, and also the best selling author of How to Start a Business Analyst Career.

 I’ve known Laura for a long time.
 In fact, this is the third BA summit that she’s spoken on!
 She spoke in the very, very first one in 2010, and then again in 2017, and both of those were very well received.
 Here’s a little bit about Laura: She has lots of experience in the business analysis profession.
 She has filled roles such as being a full-time business analyst, consultant, and hiring manager.
-She’s now spent a whole decade providing online training.
+She’s now spent a whole decade providing online business analyst training.

 The reason why I’ve asked Laura to speak at the summit, is of course because she’s very good, but I was particularly interested in the fact that she has created an innovative learning model, which involves online instruction, concrete real-world exercises that people do at work and individual instructor support.
 This helps new and transitioning professionals to really build their confidence, their competence, and their experience, thereby achieving their career goals more quickly.